 In less than three hours you can drive from Kansas City to Omaha, Nebraska.
 Once there you will find a multitude of attractions, activities, and oddities to keep you occupied.
 We have made this trip on multiple occasions, and it seems that we always find plenty to keep us busy.
-This place makes for a wonderful three day weekend destination, and you can still get back home early enough on the Sunday to catch your breath.
+This place makes for a wonderful three-day weekend destination, and you can still get back home early enough on Sunday to catch your breath.

 Our itinerary will usually have us heading out after an early breakfast on a Friday morning.
-The drive up is fairly normal landscape for the Midwest, and stops along the way are limited to quick rest stops, if needed.
+The drive up is a fairly normal landscape for the Midwest, and stops along the way are limited to quick rest stops, if needed.
 Once we hit town our first stop is usually in the Old Market area.
 Here you will find a multitude of restaurant options.
 The Twisted Fork is a funky little eatery that serves up standard fare with a contemporary spin.
 For those looking for a more traditional meal, Old Market Spaghetti Works dishes up Italian plates at reasonable prices.

 After refueling our energy, it is time to do a little retail therapy.
 This area is packed with an eclectic collection of boutiques, art galleries, antique stores, and collectibles shops.
 We love to wander through the Old Market Passageway looking at what is available.
 If your sweet tooth gets to you there is a nice little candy store nearby, as well as a cupcake shop.
 Quite often we can spend a considerable part of the day in this part of town, and before long it is time to make our way to our hotel.

 Saturday morning we start our day with a good breakfast at the hotel, when it is included in the package.
 If not, we will usually grab a bite at one of the local bakeries or coffee houses.
 Now it is off to the Henry Doorly Zoo for a day of animal watching.
 This has to be our favorite zoological park in the Midwest, and their exhibits are impressive.
-We always grab our lunch at the Treetops Restaurant, which offers a good view of the rain-forest exhibit while you eat for an affordable price.
-They also feature an aquarium, butterfly house, desert dome (can be kind of toasty in the summer), and a world class primate area.
+We always grab our lunch at the Treetops Restaurant, which offers a good view of the rainforest exhibit while you eat for an affordable price.
+They also feature an aquarium, butterfly house, desert dome (can be kind of toasty in the summer), and a world-class primate area.

 As the afternoon wears on, we notice the animals starting to slow down.
 Soon they all seem ready for their day to end, and it is our signal to start heading toward the gate.
 If it is early enough, we will have time to make a stop at the Durham Museum.
 Here we can see the history of Omaha, and find some interesting selfie opportunities.

-Sunday morning may be spent lounging around the hotel, since it’s hard to say goodbye to this place.
+Sunday morning may be spent lounging around the hotel since it’s hard to say goodbye to this place.
 Soon we know that we need to start our return trip.
 Fortunately, there is another stop we can make before leaving Nebraska.
-Just about a half hour away, in Ashland, you will find the Strategic Air Command Museum.
+Just about a half-hour away, in Ashland, you will find the Strategic Air Command Museum.
 We can spend a few hours here, but soon our stomachs are asking for lunch.
 As we head down the road we take comfort in knowing that we will be home before dinnertime.
-For our next visit we will need to add different attractions and restaurants to our itinerary, but that will have to wait for now.
+For our next visit, we will need to add different attractions and restaurants to our itinerary, but that will have to wait for now.